flonadb/flonadb/README.md

 # Configuration
 ## Server Configuration
-The Flona Server is TCP/IP server embedded inside a Spring Boot application, so any applicable Spring Boot [application property](https://docs.spring.io/spring-boot/docs/3.1.5/reference/htmlsingle/#appendix.application-properties) can set used.
+The Flona Server is TCP/IP server embedded inside a Spring Boot application, so any applicable Spring Boot [application property](https://docs.spring.io/spring-boot/docs/3.1.5/reference/htmlsingle/#appendix.application-properties) can be used.
 The table below documents all the custom driver properties the server application exposes.

 | Name | Description                                                                                                                                                                                       | Required | Default Value |
 |------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------:|:-------------:|